k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 #### Configuring TLS

 By default, Traefik will use its own self-signed TLS certificates for HTTPS connections.
 One is created for you by default for the machine.
 If you want to use your certificate, everything is pre-configured for you.
-You need to open the `ssl-certs` directory within the installation package's directory, where you will find k2vingress-compose.yaml file and replace the certificate and private key within this directory prepared for you with yours.
+You need to open the `ssl-certs` directory within the installation package's directory, where you will find the k2vingress-compose.yaml file and replace the certificate and private key within this directory prepared for you with yours.

-These files must be named `cert.cer` and `cert.key` respectively.
+These files must be named `cert.cer` and `cert.key`, respectively.
 The TLS certificate must be in PEM format and contain the server, root, and intermediate certificates, should they exist.

-To enable the use of your certificates, uncomment the `certFile` and `keyFile` parameters in the file `tls-config.yaml` file.
-If you configure your certificates after you have created your Fabric Space, you can restart Traefik using the instructions below.
+To enable the use of your certificates, uncomment the `certFile` and `keyFile` parameters in the `tls-config.yaml` file.
+If you configure your certificates after you have created your Fabric space, you can restart Traefik using the instructions below.

 ### **Step 5** – Select a Fabric Blueprint Profile to Use

 There are four profiles that each embeds Fabric to choose from.
-The default is "studio.config".
+The default is 'studio.config'.

 1. **studio.config**.
 The default Web Studio profile embeds SQLite for its System DB.
 2. **studio_pg.config**.
 A generic Studio or TDM profile - Web Studio with PostgreSQL for use with its System DB and TDM.
 3. **studio_cass.config**.
 A TDM profile - Web Studio with Cassandra used for the System DB and TDM.
 4. **studio_pg_cass.config**.
 A TDM profile incorporating Apache Cassandra for its System DB and PostgreSQL for TDM tasks.

-If you use the default "studio.config," you will not need to provide the profile on the k2space.sh command line.
+If you use the default 'studio.config', you will not need to provide the profile on the k2space.sh command line.
 Otherwise, you will need to enter one of the other profiles.

 ### **Step 6** – Create and Launch a Fabric Space